 Hardly a tech conversation goes by without some discussion of data, data flow, and data analysis....

-Why We Need More From Rental Housing Business Intelligence Solutions
+Why We Need More From Multifamily Business Intelligence Solutions

 (First in a two-part series on the challenges of creating a good data platform and what rental housing companies can do about it)

 In the past few years, I’ve probably heard more complaints from executives, operators, and asset managers about the challenges of getting good data, reports, and analytics.
-Make all the jokes you want to about how “behind other industries” rental housing is, but the fact remains that there’s still a crying need for better rental housing business intelligence (BI).
+Make all the jokes you want to about how “behind other industries” multifamily housing is, but the fact remains that there’s still a crying need for better multifamily business intelligence (BI).

 Businesses in America and throughout the world are full of proof that great business intelligence platforms drive better performance.
 These platforms enable everyone in the organization to move quickly and make better decisions.
 They make real the aspiration to “work smarter, not harder!”